Insider Sell: EVP, General Cou - GuruFocus.com

 William Hutton serves as the Executive Vice President, General Counsel, and Secretary of Reinsurance Group of America Inc. In his role, Hutton is responsible for overseeing the company's legal and compliance matters, as well as providing strategic guidance to the executive team and board of directors.

 Reinsurance Group of America Inc is a leading global provider of life reinsurance and financial solutions.
 The company offers a diverse range of products and services, including individual life reinsurance, group reinsurance, asset-intensive products, and financial reinsurance.
-With operations in over 40 countries, RGA serves clients worldwide, helping them manage risk and capitalize on growth opportunities.
+With operations in over 40 countries, RGA serves clients worldwide, helping them manage risk and capitalize on growth opportunities in the ever-evolving insurance industry.

 Insider Trading Analysis